evmiguel/git-tag-api/README.md

 It pulls the configuration from an s3 bucket during the build phase.

 # Infrastructure
-The infrastructure for this app is hosted on my personal AWS account with resources also in GoDaddy.
+ - The infrastructure for this app is hosted on my personal AWS account with resources also in GoDaddy.

+ - Unless you are the owner of this repo, you will not have access to the necessary keys and secrets required to run Terraform and Ansible.

-# Deployment
+ - ## Deployment
    - Go into the ansible folder: `cd infrastructure/ansible`
    - Run `ansible-playbook -i hosts.yml provision.yml --ask-become-pass`

 # Not implemented
- - HTTPS
  - Fancy UI and mobile screen.
+ - Modifiable owner and repo in API.
+This API is strictly for browsing the https://github.com/blockapps/strato-getting-started repo
  - Advanced authentication.
 This solution only uses the personal access token.
  - Github Environments.
 There is one config file for all environments at the moment.